Master of Science in Computer Science Online

 Computer Architecture Principles and advanced topics of the instruction set architecture for uni-processor, embedded system processor, and multi-processor.

-Students choosing the General Track will take six of the following courses:
+Students enrolled in the program will take the following restricted elective courses:

 Duration: 7 weeks